nystudio107/instantanalytics/README.md

 * In [SEOmatic](https://github.com/nystudio107/seomatic) turn off **Automatically send Google Analytics PageView**
 * If you don't use SEOmatic, remove the line `ga('send', 'pageview');` from your Google Analytics Tracking Code Javascript tag

+### Customizing via the config.php file

+Instant Analytics has a number of other configuration options that can be customized on a per-environment basis via the `config.php` file.
+Don't edit this file, instead copy it to `craft/config` as `instantanalytics.php` (rename it) and make your changes there.

 ## Using Instant Analytics

 ### Simple Page Tracking